-This course helps students understand and utilize the fundamentals and theory of training and competing in the sport of water polo.
-Emphasizes development of team and individual techniques and skills.
-May be taken four times for credit.
-(CSU/UC) AA/AS Area H
+An intensive course designed to help students understand and utilize the fundamentals and theory of training for and competing in the sport of track and field.
+The class emphasizes the development of team and individual techniques and skills.
+(CSU) AA/AS Area H